erhant/moonmath/elliptic-curves/README.md

 # is it a full r-torsion subgroup?
 point_random_cofactorCleared * EllipticCurve(GF(prime_the), [0, 3]).order() == altbn128_12(0)
 ```
 It's important to note, that choice of pairing group $\mathbb{G}_2[p]$ is much more delicate than depicted in this exercise.
-Any one we get in this exercise is good enough for demonstrative purposes of this chapter, but as soon as you go further than doing an isolated pairing $\mathbb{G}_2[p]$ should be chosen with utmost care.
+Any one we get in this exercise is good enough for demonstrative purposes of this chapter, but as soon as you go further than doing an isolated pairing, $\mathbb{G}_2[p]$ should be chosen with utmost care.

 ## Exercise 84